michaloblastni/targeted-individual-simulator/README.md

 https://github.com/LTU-Machine-Learning/Rethinking-Methods-Inner-Speech

-If you're familiar with mathematics or computer science, ChatGPT can generate a forward chaining proof of concept to illustrate how inner speech can be processed.
+If you're familiar with mathematics or computer science, you can develop a proof of concept of forward chaining to illustrate how inner speech can be processed.

 Carnegie Mellon University has developed a bi-directional BCI that can respond directly by modulating neural activity: https://www.cmu.edu/news/stories/archives/2024/june/breakthrough-approach-enables-bidirectional-bci-functionality

 By combining these concepts at home with an ordinary 16-channel EEG,